Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 ### Summary

 In this lesson, we learned to think of sagas as a tool to implement a business policy. _An order cannot be shipped until it is both **accepted** and **billed**._ We want sagas to react to messages, evaluate business rules, and make decisions that allow the system to move forward.
-It's generally better to think to sagas as policies than as orchestrators or process managers.
+It's generally better to think of sagas as policies rather than as orchestrators or process managers.

-Using an NServiceBus saga, we designed a state machine to satisfy these business requirement.
-As a message-driven state machine, a saga is a perfect way to implement a business policy, as it describes the conditions that must be satisfied in order to make a decision.
+Using an NServiceBus saga, we designed a state machine to satisfy these business requirements.
+As a message-driven state machine, a saga is a perfect way to implement a business policy as it describes the conditions that must be satisfied in order to make a decision.

 In the next lesson (*Coming Soon*) we'll see how using timeouts enables us to add the dimension of time to our business policies, allowing us to send messages into the future to wake up our saga and take action, even if nothing else is happening.
 Until then, check out the documentation for [saga timeouts](/nservicebus/sagas/timeouts.md).